henkwh/indexmyphotos/README.md

 ## Motivation

 My search for any offline-service that is capable of managing my photos and showing their location on a map was badly disappointing.
-And because I have got a lot of Fotos from family, travels, sport, etc by now, a program to manage my fotos was very needful.
+And because I've got tons of Fotos from family, travels, sport, etc. by now, a program to manage my fotos was very needful.

 ## Synopsis